zyr2288/zg-assembler/README.md

 > Note:
 > 1. Compile top-down, some variables need to be assigned for the first compile, if the first compile is unknown then compile is not successful.
-> 2. If you use the `.BASE` command, it comes after `.ORG`, otherwise it compiles incorrectly.
+> 2. If you use the `.BASE` command, after `.ORG`, otherwise it compiles incorrectly.

 ---